 IMC 0350 Process Column

 1. The criteria for entrance into the IMC 0350 process, as discussed in section 12.01 of this IMC, have been met, and subsequent management review of licensee performance has determined that entrance into Column 5 is not warranted at this time.
-Plants that meet criteria are considered to be outside of the normal assessment process and under the control of IMC 0350.
+Plants that meet these criteria are considered to be outside of the normal assessment process and under the control of IMC 0350.
 However, this column has been added to the Action Matrix for illustrative purposes to demonstrate comparable NRC response and communications and is not necessarily representative of the worst level of licensee performance.

 2. NRC management will review licensee performance on a quarterly basis to determine if entrance into Column 5 is warranted.